Mohammed-Aamir2327/Internship-Finders-Analysis/README.md

 ## 📌 Objective

 To develop a data analytics solution that:
-- Identifies in-demand internship roles and skills
+- Identifies in-demand internship roles and skills,
-- Highlights trends in stipend, mode, duration, and location
+- Highlights trends in stipend, mode, duration, and location,
-- Helps students plan applications more strategically
+- Helps students plan applications more strategically,
-- Enables decision-making using dashboards and KPIs
+- Enables decision-making using dashboards and KPIs.

 ---